hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-VPN.md

 ##  Mac Setup

-Run `sudo ./generated/mac_vpn_setup.sh`

-This configures and runs SoftEther vpn software on the RDP Linux server and sets up the Mac VPN client.

-TODO:
+- run `sudo ./generated/mac_vpn_connect.sh` to create vpn and to connect to it

-- script to check vpn status
+- run `sudo ./generated/mac_vpn_delete.sh` to delete the vpn
-- script to stop vpn
+- run `sudo ./generated/mac_vpn_status.sh` to report on the vpn status

+The VPN server is provided by SoftEther on the RDP Linux server.